+Independent Study

-Independent Study Self-motivated students may earn undergraduate credit through individually designed courses, which may be appropriate in the following situations: The field or topic is not offered by Cambridge College.
-A unique learning environment provides opportunity for college-level learning (for example, international travel, participation in a cultural exchange program, involvement in a social or political action project).
-Level of student's prior knowledge in subject area is sufficient preparation for advanced study.
+Self-motivated students may earn undergraduate credit through individually designed courses, which may be appropriate in the following situations:

+- The field or topic is not offered by Cambridge College. - A unique learning environment provides opportunity for college-level learning (for example, international travel, participation in a cultural exchange program, involvement in a social or political action project). - · Level of student's prior knowledge in subject area is sufficient preparation for advanced study.

 After identifying a Cambridge College faculty sponsor, the student and sponsor jointly complete an independent study registration form, specifying the department, course title, number of credits, course objectives, planned activities and method of evaluation.

 Cost - The standard undergraduate tuition per credit is charged.

-Portfolios and Exams for Credit Undergraduate students may earn academic credit for learning outside the classroom (not simply for experience).
+Portfolios and Exams for Credit

+Undergraduate students may earn academic credit for learning outside the classroom (not simply for experience).
 They may attempt to demonstrate the learning equivalent to college courses that meet their program requirements.
 (Content must not duplicate courses already taken or accepted in transfer.)

 By doing portfolios and standardized exams, students can save both time and tuition costs.
 To get started, contact the Student Academic Support Services Office.

 Portfolios - A portfolio is a binder in which you describe and document your learning equivalent to a particular college course.
 A faculty expert in the field evaluates your portfolio and awards appropriate credit.
 For more information and to get started, go to the Cambridge College website.
-From the home page, go to Student Services .
+From the home page, go to Student Services.

 Standardized Examinations - Undergraduate credit is awarded to Cambridge College students for CLEP and DANTES DSST exams completed with scores at or above the minimum recommended by the American Council on Education (equivalent to a grade of C).
 The credits earned are counted as transfer credits.

+Undergraduate Certificates

-Undergraduate Certificates Certificates taken for degree credit may be applied to a Cambridge College bachelor's degree as program require- ments allow (see degree program charts).
+Certificates taken for degree credit may be applied to a Cambridge College bachelor's degree as program requirements allow (see degree program charts).
 Certificates with academic content and career development goals appropriate to a particular major may count as major electives (see program charts).
 Certificate credits may also count as open electives.

 Certificates can be designed with partnering businesses, organizations, schools, and other institutions of higher education.

-Bachelor of Arts Multidisciplinary Studies 120 credits
+Multidisciplinary Studies 120 credits

-General Education 60 credits Learning to Learn
+General Education 60 credits

+Learning t to Learn

 LRN175 Principles & Processes of Adult Learning3

 WRT101 College Writing I

-CTH225 Foundations of Critical Thinking
+CTH225 Foundations of Critical Thinking3

 MAT101 College Math I

-CMP130 Introduction to Computer Applications3
+CMP130 Introduction to Computer Applications

 WRT102 College Writing II

-CMP230 Information Literacy3
+CMP230 Information Literacy

 MAT102 College Math II

-WRT101-102 and MAT101-102 may by waived if you have taken equivalent courses and assessment indicates proficiency.
-Credits will be replaced with open electives.
+equivalent 102 and MAT101-102 may by waived if you have taken courses and assessment indicates proficiency.
+Credits will d with open electives.

+Knowledg e to Gather Knowledge

-Arts & Humanities
+Arts & Hur manities

-Natural & Physical Sciences9

-Social Sciences

-Open Electives
+Physical Sciences (specific requirements for

+ciences concentration; see chart, p.
+73)9

+ences9

-WRT090 and MAT100 required if assessment indicates need.
+• o and MAT100 required if assessment indicates need.

-Multidisciplinary Major 30 credits
+Multidis sciplinary Major 30 credits

-Upper level courses (300 level and above) distributed by area:
+Upper leve el courses (300 level and above) distributed by area:

-Arts and H Arts and Humanities
+Arts and H lumanities

-Natural and Physical Sciences
+Natural an d Physical Sciences

-Social Sciences
+Social Scient ences6

-Electives
+Electives 9

 BAM490 Capstone (final research project)

-Admission requirements: High school diploma or GED and other general requirements (see Admission).
+Admissions requirements: High school diploma or GED and other general requirements (see Admissions).